Medicaid Patient Volume and Hospital-Based Eligibility

 - Meaningful Use and Clinical Quality Measures Supporting Documentation

 Eligible Professionals (EPs) may choose one (or more) clinical sites of practice to calculate patient volume (i.e., the calculation does not need to be across all of an EP's sites of practice).
 However, at least one site at which the EP is adopting or meaningfully using certified EHR technology must be included in the patient volume.

 New Hampshire implemented Managed Care Organizations on December 1, 2013.
 Providers should include managed care encounters in their patient volume attestations.
 New Hampshire Managed Care Organizations include Well Sense; Meridian; and NH Healthy Families.

-- Patient Volume reporting period: any continuous 90-day period during the prior calendar year.
+- Patient Volume reporting period: any continuous 90-day period during the calendar year prior to the payment year.

-- Total encounters (denominator): all encounters that the EP provided during the Patient Volume reporting period.
+- Denominator: all encounters that the EP provided during the Patient Volume reporting period.

-- Medicaid encounters (numerator): all services (in the denominator) provided in a day by a specific provider to a Medicaid-enrolled individual during the Patient Volume reporting period.
+- Numerator: all services (in the denominator) provided in a day by a specific provider to a Medicaid-enrolled individual during the Patient Volume reporting period.
 This includes:

-- Services in which Medicaid (including the program formerly known as "Healthy Kids Gold" and out-of-state Medicaid and Medicaid-managed care programs) paid for part or all of the services (including premiums, co-payments, and/or cost sharing); or
+- Services in which Medicaid or Medicaid Managed Care programs (including out-of-state programs) paid for part or all of the services (including premiums, co-payments, and/or cost sharing); or

 - Encounters provided to Medicaid beneficiaries for which no payments were received; or